 The committee recommends specific actions to be taken when a student's skills, knowledge, judgment, or ethical behavior is in any way considered consistently marginal or unsatisfactory.
 Possible recommendations include dismissal of the student from the college, suspension for a specified period of time, requiring the student to repeat all or any part of the curriculum on academic probation, and allowing the student to continue on academic probation with a full or partial course load.
 The committee's recommendations are forwarded for action to the executive dean of the Carver College of Medicine.

 Specific information about student promotion policies and procedures is available from the Office of Student Affairs and Curriculum and is online in the Student Handbook.

 Leaves of Absence, Withdrawal, Reinstatement

 The Carver College of Medicine has established policies regarding leaves of absence, dropping courses, withdrawal from the college, and reinstatement to the college.
-Information about each of these policies is available at the college's Office of Student Affairs and Curriculum and is published annually in the Student Handbook.
+Information about each of these policies is available on the college's Office of Student Affairs and Curriculum website and is published annually in the Student Handbook.

 Disputes and Complaints

 Student complaints concerning actions of faculty members or departments are pursued first through mechanisms established in the Carver College of Medicine.
 These procedures allow the greatest flexibility for all concerned in resolving a conflict.
 They are intended for situations such as grading disputes, alleged academic dishonesty, alleged dishonesty during a clinical rotation, alleged unethical or unprofessional conduct, and perceived discrimination or harassment.